Thomas Aquinas: Early life (1225–1244)

-At the age of five Thomas began his early education at Monte Cassino, but after the military conflict between the Emperor Frederick II and Pope Gregory IX spilled into the abbey in early 1239, Landulf and Theodora had Thomas enrolled at the studium generale (university) established by Frederick in Naples.
+At the age of five, Thomas began his early education at Monte Cassino.
+After the military conflict between Frederick II and Pope Gregory IX spilt into the abbey in early 1239, Landulf and Theodora had Thomas enrolled at the studium generale (university) established by Frederick in Naples.
 There, his teacher in arithmetic, geometry, astronomy, and music was Petrus de Ibernia.
+According to his biographer Guglielmo Tocco, Martin of Dacia was his teacher of grammar and logic.
 It was at this university that Thomas was presumably introduced to Aristotle, Averroes and Maimonides, all of whom would influence his theological philosophy.
+Peter of Ireland was teaching the recently translated works of Aristotle as commented on by the Spanish-Arabic philosopher Averroes.
 During his study at Naples, Thomas also came under the influence of John of St. Julian, a Dominican preacher in Naples, who was part of the active effort by the Dominican Order to recruit devout followers.

-At the age of nineteen, Thomas resolved to join this Dominican Order.
-Thomas's change of heart, however, did not please his family.
+At the age of nineteen, Thomas resolved to join the Dominican Order.
+His change of heart, however, did not please his family.
 In an attempt to prevent Theodora's interference in Thomas's choice, the Dominicans arranged to move Thomas to Rome, and from Rome, to Paris.
 However, while on his journey to Rome, per Theodora's instructions, his brothers seized him as he was drinking from a spring and took him back to his parents at the castle of Monte San Giovanni Campano.